 - Participate in activities that demonstrate leadership (college/university clubs, sports, community service projects, organizations).

-- Get to know dietetics faculty members through faculty office hours, FSHN club, or independent study.
-You will need letters of recommendations from them.
+- Get to know dietetics faculty members through faculty office hours, FSHN Club, or independent study.
+You will need letters of recommendation from them.

 - Apply to more than one program, but not an excessive number.
 (Successful applicants apply to an average of 3-4 programs).

 - Be flexible and willing to relocate.
 Explore programs outside of Florida!

 What is the timeline for applying to Dietetic Internships?

 - Freshman/Sophomore Year